-All of this hospitality has its price however, and from the moment you walk in, you're about to pay for more than just the cost of a cut or color.
+However, all of this hospitality has its price, and from the moment you walk in, you're about to pay for more than just the cost of a cut or color.
 Style cuts, or hair cuts that involve a lot of layering and texturization add time to the service, and cost to you.
 You can save yourself some money and the trip to the salon by learning to texturize your own hair.

 What is hair texture?

 Hair that is cut with a blunt technique looks uninteresting and unnatural.
 To prevent this from happening, hairdressers use a variety of hair texturizing techniques to add more interest and movement to a style.
 In this context, texture is used to describe the way your hair has been cut.
 Hair that has been cut into shaggy, choppy, or feathered layers is more texturized than hair that is cut parallel.

 If you want to texturize hair, you can't do it without the right equipment.
 Scissors, of course, are the most important item on this list, but you can't just pick up any pair and start snipping away.
 Hairdressers use specially designed scissors because they're ergonomic, very sharp, and the right size to work with your hair.

 Most common household scissors like the ones used for sewing or kitchen work, simply aren't up to the task of cutting hair and will cause you more trouble than it's worth.
 The single best way to texturize your hair with the best results, is to use the scissors that hairdressers use.

 You can pick up a quality pair of hairdressing scissors for under $100.
 Whilst hairdressers will spend significantly more on their own scissors, they need a pair that is durable enough to withstand use for hours a day, every day of the week.
 For at home purposes, where you'll likely only cut your own hair every 2-3 months, cheaper hairdressing scissors will give you great results.